 Time Keeps On Slipping, Slipping, Slipping...

 Napalm Death has never been a band to do things in any sort of normal nor conventional way.
 This Birmingham-based grindcore progenitor has always blazed its own path, whether it be in the musical or political spectrum and, in that vein, Napalm Death has followed only its own instincts and sense of what’s to be done at any given moment.
 Case in point: more than two decades into its career - a juncture at which most bands don’t even exist anymore - Napalm Death has graced us with Time Waits For No Slave, a record that is definitely and defiantly Napalm Death’s best album of its storied career.
-Napalm vocalist Mark “Barney” Greenway spoke to Metallian before the group’s Montreal concert at the legendary Foufounes Electriques, a rabid and incendiary live display that might just go down as the metal show of the year. – By David Perri - 01.06.2009
+Napalm vocalist Mark “Barney” Greenway spoke to Metallian before the group’s Montreal concert at the legendary Foufounes Electriques, a rabid and incendiary live display that might just go down as the metal show of the year. - By James Tape - 01.06.2009

 METALLIAN: A lot of people are saying the new record is the strongest album of Napalm Death’s career.
 I happen to share that opinion, and I think anyone who doesn’t feel that way is simply shrouded in nostalgia.